Abdessamad895/devops-presentaiton/README.md

     docker exec -it Jenkins bash
     ```

 5. You may want to access the Jenkins console log, for instance, when Unlocking Jenkins as part of the Post-installation setup wizard.
-Access the Jenkins console log through the terminal/command prompt window from which you executed the docker run …​ command.
+Access the Jenkins console log through the terminal/command prompt window from which you executed the <docker run>​ command.

 Alternatively, you can also access the Jenkins console log through the Docker logs of your container using the following command:

     ```bash
-    docker logs <docker-container-name>
+    docker logs docker-container-name
     ```
-Your <docker-container-name> can be obtained using this command :
+Your docker-container-name can be obtained using this command :

     ```bash
-    docker exec -it Jenkins bash
+    docker ps
     ```

 ## SonarQube Installation using Docker